 For the majority of the Norwich NDR, the national speed limit of 70mph applies.
 However, Norfolk County Council is convinced that some drivers are exceeding the limit.

 High-speed entry onto the roundabouts causes drivers to drift out of lane, and possibly cut other people up.
-Some collisions caused by poor lane discipline could be avoided if vehicles weren’t travelling so fast, making it impossible to react in time.
+Some collisions caused by poor lane discipline could be avoided if vehicles weren’t travelling so fast.
+This excessive speed makes it impossible for them to react in time.

 Lack of judgement